 BA Australian History & Literature '19

-Perfectly poised Damon is a current student in the A&S College Scholar program and RA of a freshmen dorm.
-Diplomatic Damon is the friendly face greeting attendees and assisting with day-of event execution.
-Damon joined the team in spring 2018 at the Health Hackathon, though they did take a break to study abroad in Paris one semester.
+Perfectly poised Hada is a current student in the A&S College Scholar program and Senior RA of the freshmen RAs.
+Always friendly Hada is our concierge greeting attendees and assisting with day-of event execution.
+Hada joined the team in spring 2018 at the Health Hackathon, though she did take a break to study abroad in Paris one semester.

 Don't let her subdued nature fool you- she's a pre-med student in A&S studying biological sciences.
 Like our posters?
 You can thank Aaliyah- she ensures printing and distribution to spread hackathon awareness and drive participation.
 Aaliyah is also onsite at all the events ensuring smooth execution.
 Aaliyah joined the team in spring 2018 at the Health Hackathon.